-See the cost of fall injuries in construction
+See the cost of fall injuries in construction.

 Being injured in a fall has devastating effects for both the employee and the employer.
-Employees obviously have to deal with the physical injury itself and subsequent recovery.
+Employees have to deal with the physical injury and subsequent recovery.
 Employers face citations from governing agencies like OSHA, compromised employee morale, and more.
 However, there are also substantial monetary consequences for a fall injury, both for the employee and employers.

 The Monetary Costs of Fall Injuries

-In terms of monetary loses, the 2018 Liberty Mutual Workplace Safety Index put the cost of fall injuries at $5.85 billion for direct compensation costs only.
+In terms of monetary losses, the 2018 Liberty Mutual Workplace Safety Index put the cost of fall injuries at $5.85 billion for direct compensation costs only.
 With 48,060 injuries from falls, that averages out to over $122,000 for the cost of each fall injury.